raulloiscuns/advent_of_code_2022/README.md

-# Advent of Code 2022
+# Advent of Code 2022 :santa:

 This repo covers some Julia answers to the [Advent of Code 2022](https://adventofcode.com/) problems.
 A brief summary of each of the statements of each problem is shown below.